-Igor Zabel (1958–2005) was a Slovenian curator, writer and cultural theorist.
-Throughout his life he was actively involved in many fields of theory and culture.
-His texts on contemporary art in Slovenia and Eastern Europe are excellent observations of the close intertwining of art and society.
-Igor Zabel gained international fame with exhibitions of Slovenian art.
-The Moderna galerija in Ljubljana was the setting for his work as a curator from 1986.
-As a philosopher, author, translator, essayist, curator, literature critic and art critic he influenced a whole generation of European artists, thinkers and intellectuals.
+As a curator at the Moderna galerija in Ljubljana (1986–2005), Zabel importantly contributed to the befitting historical placement of avant-gardes (Tank!, 1998) and neo-avant-gardes (OHO: Retrospective, 1994), and to contemporary artistic practices as well as their international recognition.
+His texts on post-war and contemporary visual art in Slovenia and Eastern Europe are excellent observations of the intertwining of art and society.
+Zabel’s interest in researching the complex relations between the social and the artistic is also the basis of Individual Systems, an exhibition he prepared for the 50th Venice Biennale (2003), which inaugurated him as a significant international curator.
 Igor Zabel analysed the role of art in post-socialism, getting to the heart of the complex relationship between East and West within the art world.
 His work provided an important foundation for understanding Europe’s new political geography after the fall of the Iron Curtain and its influence on art.
 While the West lacked a deeper understanding of Eastern European art, society in the East needed to develop a new artistic awareness and self-image.
-This difference is still noticeable to some extent – or is reappearing.
+Such disparities between East and West are still noticeable to some extent, or perhaps they are now reappearing.

 Igor Zabel.
 Photos with courtesy Igor Zabel Association for Culture and Theory